How to Build the Best Carpenter CV (Example + Template)

 To be a great carpenter, it’s important that you have a strong skill set.
 Specific skills like jobsite coordination and knowledge of specific skills are always important to consider as a professional carpenter.
 You should also focus on experiences and activities that prove your competence with general carpentry work, as well as specific achievements that demonstrate your ability to stand out.

-Your structure will partially depend on what CV format you choose: chronological, which emphasises work history, functional, which emphasises skills, and combination, which emphasises both.
+Your structure will partially depend on what CV format you choose: chronological CV, which emphasises work history, functional CV, which emphasises skills, and combination CV, which emphasises both.
 However, your sections will be similar, just with different setups.
 Here’s what a carpenter CV sample might look like.

 Next is your skills section.
 A carpenter job will draw on a huge variety of skills – gear yours towards the needs of the specific job you’re applying to.
 Here are a few skills to consider for your CV that many carpenter jobs often look for: